nybrandnewschool/tk-multi-commands/README.md

 A Shotgun Toolkit application that dynamically loads commands from a configurable list of directories.

 # Commands Path
 The `commands_path` is the list of paths the app will load commands from.
 Each path should be a directory containing python files organized by engine.
 Each python file should contain a `register` function which will be called when tk-multi-commands is initialized.
-The `register` functions will be passed, `app`, `engine`, and `context`.

 The `commands_path` contains a commands directory in your pipeline configuration as well as paths provided by the `SHOTGUN_MULTI_COMMANDS_PATH` environment variable.